veyon/docs/admin/reference.rst

 	**Default:** *disabled*

 Hide empty rooms
-	Under certain circumstanced the :ref:`network object directory` contains rooms without computers, for example due to specific LDAP filters.
+	Under certain circumstanced the :ref:`RefNetworkObjectDirectory` contains rooms without computers, for example due to specific LDAP filters.
 These empty rooms can be hid away from the computer management through this option.

 	**Default:** *disabled*